Green Screen Photoshop Techniques

 - Using the crop tool, located on the vertical panel on the left side of the screen, crop out as much of the extra green screen as possible, careful to not remove any of your subject.
 To complete the cropping process, click the checkmark on the top panel.
 Crop tool icon

-- To begin removing the background, right click on the image in the layers panel and choose Layer from Background.
+- To begin removing the background, right click on the image in the layers panel and choose Duplicate Background.
 In the New Layer window, click OK.
-Next, click Select and then Color Range.
+Then, hide the original Background layer.
+Next, click Select from the Application Menu and then Color Range.
 The Color Range window will appear and your cursor will change to the eyedropper tool.
 Press and hold the Shift key on your keyboard while clicking all around the green screen.
 You’ll know you’ve removed all of the green screen when the preview of your image in the Color Range window shows your subject as a black silhouette and the background appears white.
 When you have removed all of the green, click OK.
 Now that the screen is selected, press Delete or Backspace on your keyboard to remove it from your photo.

 - Copy your image so you can paste it into your background.
 Press Ctrl and C on your keyboard at the same time or click Edit and then Copy.